Trần Đại Quang: Belt and Road International Cooperation Forum

 On 15 May 2017, Trần Đại Quang attended the International Cooperation Forum on "Belt and Road" held in Beijing, China.
 Speaking at the conference, he welcomed economic and regional connectivity initiatives in general, and the "Belt and Road" Initiative in particular, and was ready to cooperate with other countries in research and construction. and implement projects that bring common benefits, contributing to the successful implementation of sustainable development goals.

 APEC Conference

 Quang informed APEC business representatives that Vietnam is currently one of the fastest growing markets and is forecast to be among the top 5 countries in Asia-Pacific in terms of capacity by 2020. competition in the manufacturing sector.
 At the same time, Vietnam continues to maintain economic recovery with the goal of achieving an average economic growth of 6.5% to 7% by 2020, determined to make three major breakthroughs in perfecting the economy. market economic mechanisms, human resource development and promoting synchronous and modern infrastructure development.
-As a dynamic economy with great openness and a destination for many multinational corporations, Vietnam is increasingly connecting deeply with both sides of the Pacific through partnerships, the ASEAN Community and networks.
+Vietnam is increasingly connecting with both sides of the Pacific through partnerships, the ASEAN Community and networks.
 16 FTAs with 59 partners, including 18 APEC member economies.

 Also at Lima, Quang officially announced the APEC Year 2017 as well as the APEC Summit Week 2017 in Vietnam..